lukeraymonddowning/pest-plugin-money/README.md

 This package requires the following:

 - Pest PHP
-- Either the Brick Money or MoneyPHP Money libraries
+- Either the Brick Money, MoneyPHP or Archtech Money libraries
 - PHP 7.3 or greater

 ## Usage